 The Lagoon

-This small body of water offers water adventure like boating and fishing, but with a fee of course.
+This small body of water offers water adventures like boating and fishing with certain fees.

 Barasoain Church

-In front of the Colonial Plaza, well-manicured garden and fountain is the impressive replica of the historical Barasoain church, the site of the First Philippine Republic.
+In front of the Colonial Plaza, a well-manicured garden and fountain are the impressive replica of the historical Barasoain Church, the site of the First Philippine Republic.

 Heroes Houses

-We first visited the two-story replica house of Dr. Jose Rizal in Calamba, Laguna where the lower portion was made of adobe stone and brick and the upper portion was made entirely of wood.
-The windows were made of capiz shells.
+We first visited the two-story replica house of Dr. Jose Rizal in Calamba, Laguna where the lower portion was made of adobe stone and brick while the upper portion was made entirely of wood.
+The windows are made of capiz shells.

-Apolinario Mabini’s replica house in Tanauan, Batangas was rather simple, small, no paint and with cogon grass as roof.
+Apolinario Mabini’s replica house in Tanauan, Batangas was rather simple, small, with no paint, and with a cogon grass roof.

 Museo Ng Nayon

-The museum showcases wonderful fabric creations which came entirely from Mindanao.
+The museum showcases wonderful fabric creations that came entirely from Mindanao.

 The Tabon Cave